 Krisp is one service that comes standard with every onboarding at GANDT.
 I love the service and the value it brings me in my daily work.
 I can wholeheartedly recommend giving it a go.

 Krisp.ai is a machine learning company from Armenia, that have developed an application that removes noise from the background of (video) calls on desktop devices.
+When was Krisp founded

 The company was founded in 2017, in Berkeley California USA, by two Armenian founders.
 The current (Feb 2021) team size is approximately 25 developers strong, looking to expand to 45 in the near future.
 Is it safe to use Krisp

 Krisp performs all audio processing locally.
 Your voice and audio will never leave your device.
 Why do you use it

 I use Krisp to remove the background noise all day long.
 I spend about 4-6 hours per day on video calls.
 It is a life saver.
 The best thing for me, is that it works with my noise canceling headphones.
 Thus, I don’t hear the noise around me, but I can also be certain that the person on the other end of the line does not either.
 Does Krisp work on mobile devices

 The mobile app has been discontinued in 2021.
 The team will focus on desktop solutions, first.
 I personally do hope Krisp will continue to invest in mobile solutions, too.